 Code Title Description 1 First-Time Student An entering student who has never attended any college (or other postsecondary institution).
 Includes students enrolled in the fall term who attended college for the first time in the prior summer term.
 Also includes students who entered with advanced standing (college credits earned before graduation from high school).

-2 New Graduate Student

-A student who enters the institution classified as a Graduate Level Student (G1 or

-G2, see page 8) for the first time (e.g., a student who attended the institution as an undergraduate will still be classified as a new graduate student when he/she is first admitted to this level).

-3 Other Student

-Any student who fails to fit into any of the other admission status categories.
+2 New Graduate A student who enters the institution classified as a Graduate Level Student (G1 or Student G2 , see page 8) for the first time (e.g., a student who attended the institution as an undergraduate will still be classified as a new graduate student when he/she is first admitted to this level).
+3 Other Student Any student who fails to fit into any of the other admission status categories.
 4 Transfer Student A student who enrolls at an institution for the first time who has previously attended another postsecondary institution.
 This includes new students enrolled in the fall term who transferred into the institution the prior summer.
-Students classified as visiting students or First-time Student should be excluded.
+Students classified as visiting students or First-time Student should be excluded .
 See the exception to this definition for First-Time Student above.

-5 Continuing Student

-A student enrolled in a particular term who also enrolled in the previous regular term or summer term and who do not qualify as first-time students or transfer students.
+5 Continuing A student enrolled in a particular term who also enrolled in the previous regular term Student or summer term and who do not qualify as first-time students or transfer students.
 A regular term is defined as a fall or spring semester and a fall, winter, or spring quarter.

-6 Readmitted Student

-A student enrolled for a particular term who previously enrolled at your institution but were not enrolled under the conditions specified above for continuing students.
+6 Readmitted A student enrolled for a particular term who previously enrolled at your institution students.

-7 New Professional

-A student who enters the institution as a professional student (law, dentistry, medicine, veterinary medicine) for the first time.
-A student who attended the institution at another level will be classified as a new professional student when he/she is first admitted to this level.
+Student but were not enrolled under the conditions specified above for continuing institution at another level will be classified as a new professional student when he/she is first admitted to this level.